We've all been there. Your program isn't doing what you want it to, even though nothing seems off about the code.

 For the speak

-function, we just run inference,
+function, we just run

-save it to an audio file, play the audio file and delete it.
+inference, save it to an audio file, play the audio

 def speak(text):